-Classes can be used repeatedly; in the following example, two unique point objects are created by using the Point class.
+Classes can be used repeatedly.
+In the following example, two unique point objects are created using the Point class:

 import arcpy pointA = arcpy.Point(2.0, 4.5) pointB = arcpy.Point(3.0, 7.0)

 The CreateObject function can also be used to create many of the objects that can be created using classes.
-However, using classes is both easier to use and more readable.
+However, using classes is easier and more readable.

 Tool parameters are usually defined using simple text strings.
 Dataset names, paths, keywords, field names, tolerances, and domain names can be specified using a quoted string.